 Examples of angelic deception of woman are found through the Bible, but it would be wrong to say this deception is limited to women.
 Fallen angels encourage all people to rebel, even as they rebelled against God.
 A woman’s position is just an historically ripe opportunity for fallen angels to encourage rebellion.

 11 Nevertheless, in the Lord woman is not independent of man, nor is man independent of woman.
 12 For as woman came from man, so also man is born of woman.
 But everything comes from God.

 Paul then heads off overweening egos.
 Even though woman was made from man and for man, man is also born of woman.
-There is interdependence between the sexes.
-But even the interdependence is not everything – we are all dependent on God.
+There is a form of interdependence between the sexes.
+But even that interdependence is not everything – we are all dependent on God.

 13 Judge for yourselves: Is it proper for a woman to pray to God with her head uncovered?
 14 Does not the very nature of things teach you that if a man has long hair, it is a disgrace to him, 15 but that if a woman has long hair, it is her glory?
 For long hair is given to her as a covering.

 Paul then returns to the main point of the passage, rephrasing it this way: is it proper for a woman to pray to God with her head uncovered?